Meet the team

-In 2007, she joined the company formally, and became a key member of the central team.
-In 2015, she left to work at Soil Association Certification.
-Though a fantastic experience, in February 2017 she returned to Better Food.
-She is now responsible for a wide platform of activities, including branding, merchandising, digital and print marketing, organising events, communicating Better Food’s values and developing business partnerships.
-She has a fantastic team at her side, Danni, Laura and Dave.
+In 2007, she joined the company formally, and became a key member of the Central Team.
+In 2014, she left to work at Soil Association Certification, a fantastic experience which confirmed a passion for organic food and farming.
+In 2017 she was asked to return to Better Food by Phil and the team, and is now responsible for a wide platform of activities including branding, merchandising, digital and print marketing, organising events, communicating Better Food’s values and developing business partnerships.
+She has a talented team at her side, Danni, Laura and Dave.

 Outside work, Lucy paints, draws, walks and rants about politics.